• Skip to main content

 A team at John Hopkins University conducted a study with participants who were morbidly obese, and were found to be twice as likely to develop heart failure, comparable to the people with a healthy body mass index, and not considered obese.
 Obesity is an independent risk factor for heart failure.
 Someone with a BMI over 35 and diagnosed as obese is at risk for getting some form of heart disease.
 This study proved that these people who were morbidly obese were more likely than those of normal weight to have a stroke or coronary heart disease.
 Yes, obesity alone leaves a person at a significantly higher risk for heart failure, whether or not they have hypertension or diabetes.
 Even if patients have normal blood pressure and cholesterol levels, they are still at risk for heart failure if they are obese or overweight.

-The US Centers for Disease Control and Prevention says almost six million people in the United States live with heart failure, so doctors have noticed that there needs to be an improvement in educating patients, and people in general of the risk factors, and ways to keep their heart healthy, in order to better help prevent heart failure, and decrease the number of deaths.
+The US Centers for Disease Control and Prevention says almost six million people in the United States live with heart failure, so family medicine providers have noticed that there needs to be an improvement in educating patients, and people in general of the risk factors, and ways to keep their heart healthy, in order to better help prevent heart failure, and decrease the number of deaths.
 This includes eating a heart healthy diet, and making an effort to have regular exercise or activity.

 Well, research studies are one thing, and real life is another.
 If you are overweight, you generally know that there is a healthier you that you can attain to be.
 You should also know that it’s important to speak with your healthcare professional about whether you might be more at risk for heart disease.
 To learn more about how your weight can be an indicator that you are at risk for heart disease, call Advanced Medical at (561) 434-1935, or you can request an appointment online.